vkarlsen/configs/README.md

 configs
 =======

-My configuration files, for easy deployment to new hosts
+My configuration files, for easy deployment to new hosts, including:

+- tmux
+- zsh
+- vim